osmond/flora/README.md

 - 🗂️ **Plant Collection**
   - Browse plants grouped by room with a grid or list toggle
+  - Mobile-first responsive layout scales to tablets and desktops
   - Friendly empty state prompting you to add your first plant

 - 🪴 **Plant API**